Mr Claus, it’s time to phase out coal.

 We know which option is easier.
 We hope that Santa does too.
 Phasing out coal from his Lapland operations would mark a huge leap forward on his path to net zero.
 It would also give him time to focus on the harder-to-abate activities, such as the reindeer-based methane.

 And once our operations are up and running, we can help him further, by not only cleaning up his coal emissions from 2022 but also all of his legacy emissions caused before his rapid phase out of coal.
-Since our ultimate aim is to remove 1 gigatonne of CO2 annually, we will definitely have enough carbon credits to cover Santa’s legacy emissions.
+Since our ultimate aim is to mitigate 1 gigatonne of carbon annually, we will definitely have enough carbon credits to cover Santa’s legacy emissions.

 Merry Christmas, All!